Isabel-quesada/Deduper-Isabel-quesada/unit_test_folder/README.md

     - Output_1: only the first read is written to the output file, the duplicates are not in the output file.

     - Test_2: 2 additional lines are exactly the same except that one has soft-clipping (will test that the soft clipping function is working properly to adjust POS)
-    - Output: only the first read is written to the output file.
+    - Output_2: only the first read is written to the output file.

 - Not a PCR duplicate:
     - Different chromosome (RNAME):